BzzzThe18th/BzzzThe18th.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Hi, my name is Buzz, I go by any pronouns, I do not mind what you use, but I do prefer they/them or she/her.
+Hi, my name is Buzz, but my name is about as much identifying information you'll get about me.
 I am a VR enthusiast and excited to see what heights it can bring us to in the coming years as VR technology grows.
-I am working towards a career programming, specifically backend and lower level development as understanding concepts such as data ownership proposes a challenge to me that enables me to learn to take my time.
+I am working towards a career in software development and engineering, and looking to challenge myself with lower level concepts that I struggle with.